Lizhen0909/LSHVec/README.md

 ## Questions

-1. `fastseq` gets stuck at `Read xxxM words`
+-  `fastseq` gets stuck at `Read xxxM words`

   Search `MAX_VOCAB_SIZE` in the source code and change it to a bigger one.
 When a word's index is bigger than that number, a loop is carried to query it, which is costly.
 The number is 30M in FastText which is good for languages.
 But it is too small for k-mers.
 The number has been already increased to 300M in FastSeq.
 But for large and/or high-error-rate data, it may be still not enough.

+- I have big data

+  hashSeq reads all data into memory to sample k-mers for hyperplanes.
+If data is too big it may not fit into memory.
+One can

+  - Try sampling.
+DNA reads generally have high coverage.
+Such high coverage may not be necessary.
+  - Or use `create_hash_only` to create lsh on a small (sampled) data; then split your data into multiple files and run hashSeq with `lsh_file` option on many nodes.